 4. Focus the Interview on "What" and "Why"

 After you’ve identified some leads, a good first step is to review their work history on FINRA BrokerCheck.
 Next, you’ll want to meet your ideal candidates and sell your story.
 To determine who’s a true match, focus on questions like “What’s in it for the candidate?” and “Why does this advisor want to make a change?”

 What’s in it for the candidate?
 Think from the advisor’s point of view—how will this individual benefit from affiliating with your firm?
 What’s your firm’s value proposition, and why is your practice the right place for this advisor to land?
 Be ready to talk about:

 Opportunities to shift to a fee-based or financial planning approach

 Systematized client processes or systems within your firm

 Your office location

-Why do you want to make a change?
+Why does this advisor want to make a change?
 And why now?
 People are motivated to find a new situation for many reasons, and it’s important to know what these reasons are.
+Ask questions such as:

 Avoid making concessions or believing someone will change to meet your vision.
-Unwinding an advisor relationship can be costly and time consuming, so focus on what the advisor brings to the relationship in his or her current state—not what you see as potential.
+Focus on what the advisor brings to the relationship in their current state—not what you see as potential.

 This material is for educational purposes only and is not intended to provide specific advice.